New Distribution Capability (NDC) in Air Travel: Airlines, GDSs, and Impact on the Industry

 How travel systems in aviation are connected and what is NDC

-Central reservation systems emergence.
+Wide adoption of CRSs.
 Until 1972, nearly all major airlines in America adopted their own customized versions of CRSs.
 All of them originated from PARS – a standardized system for medium-size carriers by IBM.

 Price independence.
 The Airline Deregulation Act of 1978 allowed airlines in the USA to set the price for fares independent of government regulations.
 This influenced the market and the demand for CRSs among travel agencies increased even more.